Thursday, December 15, 2016

 Friday, March 10, 2017

-Every Student Succeeds Act (ESSA): An In-Depth Discussion
+Every Student Succeeds Act (ESSA): An In-Depth Discussion (Registration Form)

 In 2016, new education legislation was passed, bringing with it a host of new requirements and expectations for local schools and local school leaders.
 Join Kanisha Williams Jones and staff from the National School Boards Association (NSBA) for an overview of the new law and what it means for your school system.
 Participants will receive a copy of the NSBA Publication A New Federalism – The Every Student Student Succeeds Act Overview and Guide.